 - Do you see control issues manifesting in other areas of your life?

-Harder sex was also a way for her to avoid other issues in her relationship.
-It was an escape.
-It felt less intimate than lovemaking, tantric sex, or the pleasures of oral.
+Start exploring the potential emotional and psychological reasons you might not enjoy oral sex.
+I once had a client who was only able to enjoy extremely rough sex, and she didn't enjoy oral either.
+For her, sex was a way of numbing out an overactive mind and past trauma.
 It was hard for her to relax and receive.
 She ultimately ended up getting divorced from that partner and found that she didn't have any sexual intimacy issues with her next partner, who was a better match for her in and out of the bedroom.

 Be honest with yourself and with your partner about what is going on in the relationship.
 Your sex life is a reflection of your romantic life.
 If things aren't going right in your relationship, it's hard to make it right in the bedroom.